- 15/03/2022

 Another tremendous advantage of having a continuity plan is its ability to ensure secure and continued access to your systems.
 It dictates how your team and IT service provider can reach critical platforms, the available bandwidth, and whether you need to boost their network capacity.

-But what specific threats can you address with a continuity plan?
+Specific threats you can address with a continuity plan

 Threat #1.
 Pandemics